alexemanuelol/rustplusplus/README.md

 - [ ] /reset command to reset rustplus instance for the guild
 - [x] /start command to start the configured rustplus instance
 - [x] /stop command to stop the configured rustplus instance
-- [ ] /settings command to get a settings interface to change settings (?)
 - [ ] /resetchannels command to reset channels (Add missing channels etc...)
 - [ ] /setnotification command with all notifications as sub commands, boolean to set on or off
 - [ ] /switch command with subcommands: add, remove, removeall, on, off.
 Set auto-ON, custom name.